Special Educational Needs And Disability (SEND)

-If you wish to discuss any issues please contact our SENCO Ms Karen Helliwell.
+If you wish to discuss any matters related to SEND, please contact our SENCO, Miss Gemma Stephenson.

 Telephone: 01604 752283

-If there are any complaints relating to the provision for children with SEN or EAL these will be dealt with in the first instance by the class teacher and SENCO, then, if unresolved, by head teacher.
+If there are any complaints relating to the provision for children with SEND these will be dealt with in the first instance by the class teacher and SENCO.
+Then, if unresolved, by the head teacher.
 The governor with specific responsibility for SEN/inclusion may be involved if necessary.
-In the case of an unresolved complaint the issue might be referred to the multi-professional Local Operational Team.